GrumpyRobot21/GrumpyRobot21/README.md

 ***
 ## **Code Institute Milestone Projects**

-As part of my Code Institute Diploma course I built the following the projects:
+As part of my Code Institute Diploma course I have built the following projects.
+These were challenging but gave me a great way to use the code that I have been learning throughout the course:

 1.